 That is the gist of it, these are code changes to speed up transactions that are subject to democratic vote and debate.
 The details are way more heady than that.
 See the citations for more reading.

 NOTE ON SEGWIT2x: SegWit and Lightening are not controversial measures.
-However, SegWit2x is extremely controversial.
-SegWit2x will create two different block chains and two different Bitcoins, just like other hard forks.
-However, unlike other hard forks, neither side wants to capitulate to the other.
-That means, as it stands, there will be two competing Bitcoins and it is likely the stronger will move to crush the weaker.
-Tense times.
+However, SegWit2x was extremely controversial (and this helps us to understand why it was cancelled).
+SegWit2x was set to create two different block chains and two different Bitcoins, just like other hard forks.
+However, unlike other hard forks, neither side wanted to capitulate to the other.
+That led to a splitting of the Bitcoin community and eventually the cancellation of SegWit2x.

 Understanding the naming of SegWit, SegWit2x, and LN: The name SegWit is short for Segregated Witness.
 It has this odd name because it splits transactions into two segments, removing the unlocking signature (“witness” data) from the original portion and appending it as a separate structure at the end.
 The change is intended to solve a blockchain size limitation problem that reduces Bitcoin transaction speed.
 With that in mind, SegWit2x addresses the same issue by proposing 2mb blocks (hence the 2x part) and the Lightening Network (LN) seeks to solve this by allowing participants to transfer money to each other without having to make all their transactions public on the blockchain (… which would make transactions “lightening fast”).